top of page

 About the Seascape Ecology Lab

-Research in the Seascape Ecology lab focusses on understanding:
+At the Seascape Ecology lab at NSU, my research focuses on understanding:

-1. Spatial and temporal patterns in the distributions of mobile deep-sea animals (primarily fishes) and their underlying drivers;
+1. Spatial and temporal patterns in the distributions of mobile deep-sea animals (primarily fishes) and their underlying drivers across different scales;

-Within the lab, we conduct data analyses at the population and assemblage level, and make use of a variety of modern computational and statistical tools to prepare, process and analyse our data using both R software and PRIMER / PERMANOVA (v7).
+Within the lab, we conduct data analyses at the population and assemblage level, and make use of a variety of cutting-edge computational and statistical tools to prepare, process and analyze our data.
 Most of our current research is based on deep-pelagic datasets collected from a decade of trawl surveys in the Gulf of Mexico, though we do some work with deep-sea video and photographic data as well.
 Extensive datasets exist for all the student projects listed here, though additional opportunities for lab work may be available/required in some cases.

 If you have any questions, would like more information, or have an idea for your own project that you think would fit the lab, please email Rosanna (Zan) Milligan at: